gndec-yjs/FEM/Contents/Unit_3.md

 ---

-## Example 5.5 — Galerkin Finite Element Method
+## Example 5.5 — Galerkin Finite Element Solution

 Use Galerkin’s method to formulate a linear finite element for solving the differential equation